MannPatel15012009/IDAI-1000428-Mann-Paresh-Patel-Python-/README.md

-Here’s a **clean, professional, GitHub-ready project description** for your Streamlit app.
-I will leave a clear placeholder where you can insert your Streamlit link.

----

 # 🚰 **Water Buddy – Your Daily Hydration Tracker (Streamlit App)**

 **Water Buddy** is a lightweight and intelligent hydration-tracking app built with **Streamlit**.